Oire/Osst/README.md

 Osst throws two types of exceptions:

-* `OsstInvalidTokenException` is thrown when something really wrong happens to the token itself or to SQL queries related to the token (for example, a token is not found, its length is invalid or a PDO statement cannot be executed);
+* `OsstInvalidTokenException` is thrown when something really wrong happens to the token itself or to SQL queries related to the token (for example, a token is not found, it has been tampered with, its length is invalid or a PDO statement cannot be executed);
 * `OsstException` is thrown in most cases when you do something erroneously (for example, try to store an empty token into the database, forget to set a required property or try to set such a property when validating a user-provided token, try to set expiration time which is in the past etc.).

 ## Methods